HDFGroup/hsds/docs/docker_install.rst

 16. Run: `$ hsconfigure`.
 Set hs endpoint with DNS name (e.g. http://hsds.hdf.test) and admin username/password.
 Ignore API Key.
 17. Run: `$ hsinfo`.
 Server state should be "`READY`".
 18. Create "/home" folder: `$ hstouch /home/`
-19. For each other username in the passwd file, create a top-level domain: `$ hstouch /home/<username>/`
+19. For each other username in the passwd file, create a top-level domain: `$ hstouch -o <username> /home/<username>/`
 20. Run the integration test: `$ python testall.py --skip_unit`
 21. The test suite will emit some warnings due to test domains not being loaded.
 To address see test_data_setup below.